Add your podcast to Spotify with Ausha

 The next step is to provide the platform with your RSS feed link.

 Go to your podcast hosting service and find your RSS feed link.
 Then add the link to Spotify and click “Next”.
-If you do not enter your RSS feed link correctly, you will receive an error message asking you to enter the correct link.
+If you do not enter your RSS feed link correctly, you’ll receive an error message asking you to enter the correct link.

 What’s a podcast RSS feed?